How to Remove Dashes in Excel (SSN)

 - Written by Puneet

-Now, in Excel, there are a few ways with formulas that you can use to remove these dashes from those values.
+In Excel, there are a few ways with formulas that you can use to remove these dashes from these SSNs.
+This tutorial will all the methods for removing dashes from a SSN in Excel.

 remove-dashes